 Like all machines with fans, dehumidifiers make noise when they run.
 You should turn on the dehumidifiers, in the store, to hear how loud they sound before selecting a model.
 All in all, the benefits of a dehumidifier make it a good investment when you’re faced with the unpleasantness of excessively humid air.
 Consider our award-winning, ENERGY STAR® Certified IW25-4 in-wall dehumidifier.
-This in-wall dehumidifier for homes is expertly engineered to aid in mold prevention.
+This fixed, in-wall dehumidifier for homes is expertly engineered to aid in mold prevention.